thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-BALANCE-BY-RISK.md

 The rule will be evaluated with the following logic:

-1. The processor will receive the ID of the account-balance-by-risk rule set in the application handler.
+1. The processor receives the ID of the account-balance-by-risk rule set in the application handler.
-2. The processor will receive the risk score of the user set in the app manager.
+2. The processor receives the risk score of the user set in the app manager.
-3. The processor will receive the U.S. dollar value of all protocol supported tokens owned by the to address and the U.S. dollar value of the transaction.
+3. The processor receives the U.S. dollar value of all protocol supported tokens owned by the to address and the U.S. dollar value of the transaction.
-4. The processor will find the `max balance` value for the risk score.
+4. The processor finds the `max balance` value for the risk score.
-5. The processor will then check if the transaction value + current balance total is less than the risk score `max balance`.
+5. The processor checks if the transaction value + current balance total is less than the risk score `max balance`.
 If total is greater than `max balance`, the rule will revert.

 ###### *see [ApplicationRiskProcessorFacet](../../../src/economic/ruleProcessor/ApplicationRiskProcessorFacet.sol) -> checkAccBalanceByRisk*